#Musical instructions

 figure out how to turn it into code

-find a bunch of sounds which sound (approximately) like the recording
+find sounds which sound (approximately) like the recording

 lay down a vocal track (maybe)